18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-3-approval.md

 3. The next page will show you your **pre-audit results**.
 These will let you know if anything might be awry, which is represented by either a _FAIL_ or a _HARDFAIL_.
 As long as you've followed the process up to here correctly, you shouldn't worry too much about either _FAILS_ or _HARDFAILS_.
 Here's what to do if you get them:

     * Any _HARDFAIL_ must be corrected before the submission of the authorization.
 Likely causes for _HARDFAILS_ are the lack of accounting codes, which only the TTS travel team has to worry about (you don't).
-Please first ensure that [the information in the General tab](/travel-guide-3-approval/#fill-in-general-information) is correct, then close out of your authorization (click **Close Document** to the left of the *Document Actions* button), and finally notify the travel team in #travel or at 18f-travel@gsa.gov and they will assist you during their next [office hours](/travel-101/#communication).
+Please first ensure that [the information in the General tab](/travel-guide-3-approval/#fill-in-general-information) is correct, then close out of your authorization (click **Close Document** to the left of the *Document Actions* button), and finally notify the travel team in #travel or at tts-travel@gsa.gov and they will assist you during their next [office hours](/travel-101/#communication).

     *  _FAILS_ can happen for a variety of reasons.
 TTS's travel process is designed so you don't have to worry about Concur _FAILS_-- as long as you've followed all of the rules up to here, the travel team will look into and justify anything that needs clarification.
 Proceed to **Continue Stamping the Document**